Against Method

-Against Method: Outline of an Anarchistic Theory of Knowledge is a 1975 book by Austrian-born philosopher of science Paul Feyerabend.
+Against Method: Outline of an Anarchistic Theory of Knowledge is a 1975 book by Austrian philosopher of science Paul Feyerabend.
 The central thesis of the book is that science should become an anarchic enterprise.
 In the context of the work, the term "anarchy" refers to epistemological anarchy, which does not remain within one single prescriptive scientific method on the grounds that any such method would restrict scientific progress.
-The work is notable in the history and philosophy of science partially due to its detailed case study of Galileo’s hypothesis that the earth rotates on its axis and has since become a staple reading in introduction to philosophy of science courses at undergraduate and graduate levels.
+The work is notable in the history and philosophy of science partially due to its detailed case study of Galileo's hypothesis that the earth rotates on its axis and has since become a staple reading in introduction to philosophy of science courses at undergraduate and graduate levels.

-Against Method contains many verbatim excerpts from Feyerabend’s earlier papers including “Explanation, Reduction, and Empiricism”, “How to be a Good Empiricist: A Plea for Tolerance in Matters Epistemological”, and “Problems of Empiricism, Part I.” Because of this, Feyerabend claims that “A[gainst Method] is not a book, it is a collage.”
+Against Method contains many verbatim excerpts from Feyerabend's earlier papers including "Explanation, Reduction, and Empiricism", "How to be a Good Empiricist: A Plea for Tolerance in Matters Epistemological", and "Problems of Empiricism, Part I." Because of this, Feyerabend claims that "[Against Method] is not a book, it is a collage."
 Later editions of Against Method included passages from Science in a Free Society.

 Publication, Translations, and Editions

 Feyerabend began writing Against Method in 1968 and it was originally released as a long paper in the Minnesota Studies in the Philosophy of Science series in 1970.
-At the behest of Lakatos, who originally planned to write For Method in contrast to Against Method but then died, the paper was expanded into a book published in 1975.
+At the behest of Imre Lakatos, who originally planned to write For Method in contrast to Against Method but then died, the paper was expanded into a book published in 1975.
 Lakatos originally encouraged Feyerabend to publish with Cambridge University Press because they would be less concerned with their reputation than smaller presses, but Feyerabend chose to publish with Verso Books (then called New Left Books).
 Feyerabend came to regret this decision because of their editorial choices.
 Three more editions were released, in 1988, 1993, and posthumously in 2010.
 Significant changes were made including removing or adding chapters and appendices with new, updated introductions.

 Against Method was an international best seller and, as a result, it has been translated into many languages.
 This includes: